redhat-adsa/GitWorkshop/ado/01-auth-clone-commit-push-merge.md

 ## Authentication

 Most repositories are disabling username and password as an auth mechanism for security reason so you will either need to set up a personal access token if using https authentication, or set up an ssh key and add it to your git server.
-Below are links to the most common git servers and how to do this:
+Your Team will need to decide what is a best practice going forward. for this exercise you only need to do the one you wish to use, so please choose your own adventure [SSH](#SSH) or [Personal Access Token](#Personal-Access-Token)

 ### SSH